 - “I suffer from sensitivity so whitening toothpastes are not for me”

 Teeth sensitivity is a common dental problem and there are many brands of toothpastes that claim to treat sensitivity.
 However, recommend patients to use toothpaste that contains Potassium Nitrate.
 This desensitising agent relives tooth sensitivity by effectively blocking the transmission of pain sensation between the nerve cells that enable cold and hot sensations to reach the tooth’s nerves.
 There are toothpastes available that combine Hydrated Silica for high-performance whitening and Potassium Nitrate for rapid sensitivity action.Perfect White Black Sensitive

 - “I tend to suffer from bad breath occasionally so whitening toothpaste wouldn’t be my main concern”

-Patients complaining of bad breath, the recommendation of this ingredient, an age old whitener, can help safely eliminate odour causing bacteria whilst maintaining the mouths natural balance.
+For patients complaining of bad breath, we recommend the age-old whitener, and one of the few non whitening myths activated charcoal.
+It can help safely eliminate odour causing bacteria whilst maintaining the mouths natural balance.
 In addition to this, charcoal is known to remove impurities while safely dissolving stains.
+Perfect White Black

 Beverly Hills Formula offers an entire range of products to address all these patient concerns.
 Low in abrasion, Perfect White toothpaste contains Hydrated Silica; stain dissolving agent, Pentasodium Triphosphate; and anti-tarter ingredient, Tetrasodium Pyrophosphate.
 For extra stain removal, this toothpaste can be left on the teeth for up to one minute before brushing.